Reviews You Can Rely On

 Our Verdict

-The Max is sleek, in terms of aesthetics and performance.
+The Apple AirPods Max are sleek, in terms of aesthetics and performance.
 Their smooth, streamlined design holds some of the most syrupy-rich sound and serenely quiet noise cancellation available.
 It's immersive, detailed, and deeply dimensional.
 One of the biggest perks is how seamlessly the AirPods Max integrates with other Apple products.
 However, their minimalistic design may leave some users wanting more: more controls, thump, brilliance, or a comfortable fit.
 Nevertheless, if you're willing to invest in the sky-high price, the Max ranks among the top-performing headphones in our review.

 REASONS TO BUY